 - Neck Lift: $850-$950

 "There is a difference in pricing based on the duration of the results," says L.A.-based injection specialist Lisa Goodman.
 (FYI: She's incredible, and I highly recommend seeing her if you're in L.A. and Dara Liotta, MD, or Blair Murphy-Rose, MD, FAAD, if you're in NYC).

-Robert Anolik, a board-certified, cosmetic dermatologist explains, "The cost for these types of treatments is widely variable, as every patient needs different amounts and in different areas.
+Robert Anolik, MD, a board-certified, cosmetic dermatologist explains, "The cost for these types of treatments is widely variable, as every patient needs different amounts and in different areas.
 It could be a few hundred dollars to a few thousand.
 For example, a patient may have deepened nasolabial folds (smile lines) requiring multiple syringes of Restylane Defyne.
 Or a patient could need a subtle lift with a small amount of Restylane-Lyft in the cheeks and mid-face.
-I find many of my patients will come in consistently for Dysport (Dysport spreads out a bit more, so you're able to get a better global balancing, whereas Botox has a little more of an isolated effect) every three to four months on average, and then we will review what might be needed among the fillers.
-Often more syringes of filler may be needed at first and then we can maintain over time."
+I find many of my patients will come in consistently for Dysport (Dysport spreads out a bit more, so you're able to get a better global balancing, whereas Botox has a little more of an isolated effect) every three to four months on average.
+Then, we will review what might be needed among the fillers.
+Often more syringes of filler may be needed at first, and then we can maintain over time."